 The museum features over a dozen exhibits for children to get hands on and learn, from puzzle stations to an exploration maze to play hide and seek in.

 Other Savannah Tips

-It can also be combined with the Georgia State Railroad Museum which is on the same property and has some vintage trains that are sure to get any Thomas or train lover “chuffed.”
-It is across the street from the Tricentennial Park where you will find the Savannah History Museum, the Coastal Heritage Museum and more.
-All of these places including the Savannah Children’s Museum are stops on Old Town Trolley, a fun, convenient, and kid friendly way to see the city.
-Parking is very limited in Savannah so the trolley saved us from scouting for a space.
+Across the street from the Tricentennial Park, discover the Savannah History Museum, the Coastal Heritage Museum and more.
+All of these (including places the Savannah Children’s Museum) are stops on Old Town Trolley, a fun, convenient, and kid friendly way to see the city.
+Ride the trolley to avoid scouting for one of the limited parking spaces.

 Argh!
 It’s Time To Eat

 One stop on the Trolley I highly recommend is The Pirates’ House for lunch or dinner.
-It is the oldest structure in Savannah, build in 1753.
-Formerly a pirate hangout, it has been converted to a kid friendly restaurant that also maintains its history.
+It is the oldest structure in Savannah, built in 1753.
+A former pirate hangout, the Pirates’ House is now a restaurant while still maintaining its history.
 The restaurant offers tours, pirate classes for the kids, and delicious food from a Southern lunch buffet to seafood to steak to twists on Southern classics.
 Order the pecan crusted chicken!

-Savannah may be known for its historic homes and squares but a hidden gem for family travelers is the Savannah Children’s Museum.
-Its unique location and exhibits provide an unforgettable adventure where children can read, play, learn, and just maybe do a little time travel.
+Things to do in Savannah include visiting its beautiful historic homes and restaurants, but don’t miss the hidden gem for kids, the Savannah Children’s Museum.
+Unique location and exhibits provide an unforgettable adventure where children can read, play, learn, and just maybe do a little time travel.
 In their imaginations, of course.